syncfusion-content/windowsforms-docs/WindowsForms/Installation/install-nuget-packages.md

     **For example:** Install-Package Syncfusion.Grid.Windows

-    > You can find the list of Syncfusion Winforms NuGet packages which are published in nuget.org from [here](https://www.nuget.org/packages?q=Tags%3A%22winforms%22+syncfusion)
+    > You can find the list of Syncfusion WinForms NuGet packages which are published in nuget.org from [here](https://www.nuget.org/packages?q=Tags%3A%22winforms%22+syncfusion)

     ***Install specified Syncfusion WinForms NuGet package in specified WinForms application***